moldis-group/pople/tutorials.md

 print(' Standard enthalpy (at 298.15 K) is ', H,' hartree')
 ```

+Here is a more detailed explanation of the input.

 Every calculation must import the basic function 'calculator' from the pople package.
 ```
 from pople import calculator as calc